John Shelton Wilder: Lieutenant governor

 Following the November 2006 elections, the Republican Party retained a one-seat majority in the Tennessee Senate.
-However, Republicans who had supported Wilder in the past, particularly Williams, found themselves under severe pressure to adhere to party discipline, with even the threat of officially-endorsed primary opponents, unprecedented for Tennessee Republicans, for those who failed to comply with the party line, according to a series of columns by Tennessean columnist Larry Daughtrey.
+However, Republicans who had supported Wilder in the past, particularly Williams, found themselves under severe pressure to adhere to party discipline, with even the threat of officially-endorsed primary opponents, unprecedented for Tennessee Republicans, for those who failed to comply with the party line.
 Wilder was challenged within the Democratic caucus for nomination as speaker by State Senator Joe Haynes of Nashville.
 Later articles in The Tennessean and the Nashville City Paper cited the possibility that all 16 Republicans might vote for Senator Ron Ramsey of Blountville and that 16 Democrats, including Wilder himself, would vote for Wilder, with Democratic State Senator Jerry Cooper, accused of wrongful business dealings with a bank controlled by Wilder, abstaining to prevent any appearance of conflict of interest.
 Under Senate rules, a 16–16 tie would result in Wilder's retention of the speakership.

 However, in the vote held on January 9, 2007, all 17 Republicans voted for Ramsey and were joined by Democratic Senator Rosalind Kurita of Clarksville, ending Wilder's tenure as Speaker of the Senate and Lieutenant Governor of Tennessee.

 On March 8, 2007, the Tennessee news media reported that Wilder had been seriously injured in a fall and was in intensive care in a hospital in Memphis.
 He was released from the hospital on March 11, 2007, and returned home to finish his recuperation.

 In February 2008, the 2007-08 edition of the Tennessee Blue Book was dedicated to him.
 On March 20, 2008, Wilder announced his decision not to run for re-election later that year.